 Gill-net surveys were conducted in 1974, 1977, and annually since 1980.
 These surveys were conducted to monitor growth and survival of hatchery trout and to determine relative abundance of other fishes.
 Results of these netting efforts are summarized in Table 1.
-The gill net CPUE of trout declined in 1999 for the fifth consecutive year.
-However, condition of trout is good.
+The gill net CPUE of trout remains well below the target CPUE of 20/net.
+Condition of trout is fair.
 Poor trout condition was associated with high sucker numbers in the past.
-Though the white sucker population remains low, due primarily to northern pike predation, a huge perch population has developed and is the greatest competitor with trout.
-For available zooplankton.
+Though the white sucker population remains low, due primarily to northern pike predation, a huge perch population has developed and is the greatest competitor with trout for available zooplankton.
 Stomach contents of larger trout often contain spottail shiners.
 Smaller trout are primarily feeding on plankton.